 A dish created for the Elysée Palace on the occasion of the presentation of the title of Knight of the Legion of Honour to Paul Bocuse by President Valéry Giscard d’Estaing on 25 February 1975.

-Paul Bocuse explains that he was inspired by two recipes, a chicken and beef soup flavoured with grated truffles which he had tasted with farmers in Ardèche and a truffle wrapped in puff pastry, in the style of a chicken pie which Paul Haeberlin served him in Alsace.
+Paul Bocuse explained that he had been inspired by two recipes: a chicken and beef soup flavoured with grated truffles that he had tasted with farmers in the Ardèche region, and a truffle wrapped in pastry like a chicken pie which Paul Haeberlin had served him in Alsace.

 Sea Bass stuffed in Puff Pastry Shell, Choron sauce